cihernand/ascii_art/README.md

 jobs, or financial status.
 Each person has a unique talent that sets them apart from others - some draw, others write; some plant,others beg.
-But while everyone has experienced moments full of happiness, hard work,or accomplishment, there is only one feeling that is universal - sadness.
+But while everyone has experienced moments full of happiness, hard work,or accomplishment, there is only one feeling that is universal - sadness."

-The thing that has made me most sad in my experience with people is their ability to trivialize the greatest things.
+"The thing that has made me most sad in my experience with people is their ability to trivialize the greatest things.
 This is the blindness that I mention above.
 People trivialize great things: the ability for a human being to wake up every morning and not die,